 Experimental Test of Information-Theoretic Measurement Uncertainty Relation for general Qubit ObservablesJanuary 15, 2018 1:21 pm

-In our latest neutron optical experiment 1 we test the joint-measurement noise trade-off for variouse Pauli observables by implementing four-outcome positive-operator valued measure POVMs (see here for details of POVMs), as proposed in 2.
+In our latest neutron optical experiment 1 we test noise-noise trade-off relations for variouse Pauli observables by implementing four-outcome positive-operator valued measure POVMs (see here for details of POVMs), as proposed in 2.
 Details of the theoretical framework can be found here.
 Our results confirm that POVM measurements outperform projective ones and allow for an experimentally saturation of a tight qubit uncertainty relation.
 Below an illustration of the applied four output POVM expressed as , where , and the are unit vectors on the Bloch sphere parametrized by the spherical coordinates with .
 For the POVM reduces to a single projective spin measurement along the direction , which is depicted below.
 On the other hand for a value of between and it corresponds to a mixture of projective measurements along the directions and with probabilities and .

 Experimentally the POVM is realized the following way: after the initial State Preparation (SP) of , the initial spins are rotated by DC-coil~1 (see setup in setup below) before being transmitted through Analyzer 1 with probabilities depending on the incident angle of spin states , which we refer to as Quantum Coin Toss (QCT).
 The respective setup is depicted below left.
 For the scheme reduces to a single projective spin measurement along the direction , the setup for this simpler scenario is depicted below right (note that one coil and one analyzer are missing since the QCT becomes obsolete).
 Behind Analyzer 1, one of the observables’ eigenstates or (with eigenvalues ) is generated uniformly by DC-Coil 2 using a Classical Random Generator (RG).
 Finally, DC-Coil 3, together with the last analyzer performs the projective measurement of or (or just for the projective measurement alone).
 Details of the data analysis can be found here.